LopesLeandro/LopesLeandro/README.md

 ## Hi, I'm Leandro.
 <p align="justify">
 Excited with new challenges.
-About the opportunities to improve my performance and career applying technology do audit and control process.
-To enhanced Corporate Governance system with Data Science & Artificial Intelligence.
+About the opportunities to improve my performance and career applying technology do audit and control process, to enhanced Corporate Governance system with Data Analytics.
 It's a dream which comes true.
 </p>

 <div align="center">